cyber-basteln/agent-watchdog/README.md

 There is nothing else to install.
 No `pip install`, no API key, no account.

 **Download `watchdog.py`** from this page (click it, then the download button) and put it somewhere you'll find again.
-Your Desktop is fine.

 ---